 These permissions can be set individually in the Access tab of a Manager's profile.

-📝Note: Cost rates often contain sensitive salary information.
+💡 Here's a tip: Cost rates often contain sensitive salary information.
 Make sure you only grant access to users who need this information.
-By default, Managers do not have view and/or edit access to Cost or Bill rates.
+By default, Managers do not have view and/or edit access to cost or bill rates.
 You can enable this manually at any time.

 Bulk editing role rates